Gr-Jeannerat-unige/Gr-Jeannerat-unige.github.io/README.md

-## Activity at the Department of organic chemistry
+## Group Jeannerat

-The group from 2000 to 2019.
+The group was active from 2000 to 2019 at the Department of organic chemistry at the University of Geneva.

 # Research activity
 - [High-resolution in 2D NMR](page2)